 The coronavirus pandemic has no effect on the compensation criteria of patient insurance.
 The criteria are applied as normal during the pandemic, both for cases related to the coronavirus and for the treatment of other diseases and injuries.

-Whether a case is compensable or not is determined by assessing whether the case meets at least one of the compensation criteria laid down in the Patient Injuries Act.
+Whether a case is compensable or not is determined by assessing whether the case meets at least one of the compensation criteria laid down in the Patient Injuries Act or the Patient Insurance Act.
 Notices for injury related to the coronavirus or the treatment of any other medical condition can always be filed.
 The Patient Insurance Centre will decide whether a case is a compensable patient injury based on its investigation.

 Is the Patient Insurance Centre operating as normal during the pandemic?

 The Patient Insurance Centre operates as normal during the pandemic.
 We have minimised physical contact to ensure the continuation of case handling, and most of our personnel currently work remotely, except for some employees with tasks relating to processing mail.
 Our claims handling process is completely electronic and functions as normal during a pandemic as well.
 Our phone services also operate as normal.

 Meetings with expert physicians are currently held remotely, for example.
 Due to the coronavirus, some of our expert physicians are very busy in their everyday jobs as doctors, which can slow down the handling of some individual cases.
 However, this does not have any significant effect on our overall processing times.

 Acquiring documents, such as patient records or statements from healthcare professionals, can take longer than usual during the pandemic.
 However, there is currently no significant delay in this either.

 You can file a notice of injury from the safety of your home by using the electronic form.
 This is a good time to handle your patient injury case.